 The judge found that Kroger had spoliated (destroyed) evidence and that it was liable for the patron's injuries.
 A trial was subsequently held, but the only issue for the jury was how much compensation Kroger owed.
 The jury awarded $700,000 for future pain and suffering, $200,000 for past pain and suffering, and over $675,000 in litigation expenses.

-Slip-and-fall victims should call a Clayton County premises liability attorney at the Law Offices of Shane Smith to schedule a free legal consultation.
+Slip-and-fall victims should call a Clayton County premises liability attorney at Shane Smith Law to schedule a free legal consultation.